RosettaCommons/documentation/rosetta_basics/scoring/AACompositionEnergy.md

 	</tala>
 </SCOREFXNS>
 ```
 - The user can attach ```.comp``` files to a Pose with the [[AddCompositionConstraintMover]].
 These remain attached to the pose, like any other constraint, until all constraints are cleared with the [[ClearConstraintsMover]], or until only sequence composition constraints are cleared with the [[ClearCompositionConstraintsMover]].
+Note that the composition constraints added with the AddCompositionConstraintMover can have a [[ResidueSelector]] attached to them as well.
+This allows the user to define sub-regions of the pose (e.g. a single helix, the protein core, an inter-subunit binding interface) to which an amino acid composition constraint will be applied.
+The ResidueSelector is evaluated prior to scoring or packing (but not evaluated repeatedly during packing).

 If the user uses more than one of the methods described above, _all_ of the ```.comp``` files provided will be used in scoring, provided the ```aa_composition``` scoreterm is on with a nonzero weight.